A Calf for Christmas: Reception

-The German child and adolescent psychiatrist Michael Schulte-Markwort believes A Calf for Christmas is one of the most beautiful stories for bereaved counsel and comfort.
+The German child and adolescent psychiatrist Michael Schulte-Markwort called A Calf for Christmas as one of the most beautiful stories for bereaved counsel and comfort.
 It could help readers or listeners to cope with the strokes of fate.

-Kirkus Reviews praises the well-told story.
-It is a mix of satire and sober realism.
+Kirkus Reviews praised the well-told story, calling it a mix of satire and sober realism.
 The watercolors by Marit Törnqvist are beautiful and "a fine complement to this unusual glimpse of rural Sweden at the turn of the century".

-Natalia Bragaru believes that A Calf for Christmas, like all Astrid Lindgren's books, has "multiple layers".
+Natalia Bragaru saif that A Calf for Christmas, like all Astrid Lindgren's books, has "multiple layers".
 It provides information about the harsh realities of the daily life on a farm in Sweden, telling of the gap between the poor and the rich, the traditions of the farmers, as well as of love, hope and the belief in miracles.